List of lettered Brooklyn avenues: Avenue Q (Quentin Road)

 The entire Avenue Q was renamed Quentin Road after World War II, in honor of Theodore Roosevelt's youngest son Quentin, who was killed in aerial combat over France in 1918 during the first World War.
 It stretches from Stillwell Avenue in Gravesend, to the west, to Flatbush Avenue in Marine Park.
 The street is interrupted by the BMT Sea Beach Line subway tracks at West 8th and West 7th Streets in Gravesend and again by Kings Highway in Midwood from East 13th Street to East 16th Street, then continues perpendicular to the railroad tracks for the BMT Brighton Line tracks.
 In Marine Park the street has a short concurrency along Nostrand Avenue.
 It then continues towards its eastern terminus at Flatbush Avenue and East 45th Street.
-The musical Avenue Q takes place on a rundown street, said to be located in an "outer-outer borough" of New York City; but the authors have stated that their Avenue Q is fictional, and not based on Quentin Road or any other actual street.
+The musical Avenue Q takes place on a rundown street, said to be located in an "outer-outer borough" of New York City; but the creators have stated that their Avenue Q is fictional, and not based on Quentin Road or any other actual street.